prefab-cloud/prefab-cloud-docs-web/docs/sdks/react.md

 ## Telemetry

-If you would like Prefab to collect summary counts of feature flag evaluations, you can pass `collectEvaluationSummaries={true}` when initializing `PrefabProvider`.
+By default, Prefab will collect summary counts of feature flag evaluations to help you understand how your flags are being used in the real world.
+You can opt out of this behavior by passing `collectEvaluationSummaries={false}` when initializing `PrefabProvider`.

 ## Testing